onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - 1
   - A Excuse me, are you ready to order?
   - B Yes.
-Id like a steak, please.
+I'd like a steak, please.
 - 2
   - A Would you like a sandwich?
   - B No, thanks.
 I'm not hungry.
 - 3
   - A Do you like Ella?
-  - B Yes.S he's very nice.
+  - B Yes.
+She's very nice.
 - 4
   - A Would you like a cold drink?
   - B Yes, please.
 Do you have any apple juice?
 - 5
   - A Can I help you?
   - B Yes.
-Id like some stamps, please.
+I'd like some stamps, please.
 - 6
   - A What sports do you do?
   - B Well, I like skiing very much.